“All Is Ash or the Light Shining Through It”

 The alchemist paused in the middle of rearranging files on his desk, looked as if he was silently debating himself.
 “Can I ask you a question?”
 He leaned forward onto his forearms.

-Rory shrugged, trying not to look as curious as he felt.
-“Sure.”
+Rory shrugged, tried not to look as curious as he felt.
+“Hit me.”